afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing_II.rst

 selector string from ``fat_proc_select_vols`` (or, from any source, actually) to input volume and gradient files.
 Yup, that's it.

+.. note:: There are no brackets in the desired selector string of
+          *good* volumes.
+This is because the user may have either row or column data of gradient and *b*\-value information, which would require different brackets.
+We deal with that hassle internally in the ``fat_proc_filter_dwis`` function
+          so that the user doesn't have to.
+You're welcome.

 |

 .. _fp_select_vols: